Mental Health in the Community Certificate Course

 Tony Leahy Scholarship Fund

-Mental Health Ireland offer financial support for people with lived experience to access this programme, through the Tony Leahy Scholarship fund.
+Mental Health Ireland provide scholarships to support students of this course through the Tony Leahy Scholarship fund.

 The level of support will be dependent on the information contained in your application form.